top of page

 The Good Earth, by Pearl S. Buck

 18. The Good Earth, by Pearl S. Buck.
 What makes a novel great?
 Probably that it creates a sensory experience, a deep memory, or overlaps with real life enough that when the reader looks back on his years he can't help but see the imprint of the book there.
-The stink of poverty, the dust of the hot earth, a tickle of opium, the cycle of rags to riches to rags, the inevitability of change -- are these to be part of a high school education, or shall the children learn only mathematics and spreadsheets without feeling?
+The stink of poverty, the dust of the hot earth, a tickle of opium, the cycle of rags to riches to rags, the inevitability of change -- are these to be part of a high school education, or shall the children learn only mathematics and spreadsheets?

 --Jess Sanchez